BicycleTips/bicycletips.github.io/_posts/2022-06-06-Unbound-Grav24-2022-ride-review.md

 We made a stop at the local Wal Mart to get a couple of supplies, primarily breakfast for Saturday morning.
 I think I grabbed a couple of donuts, and some pop-tarts, a super healthy setup for sure.
 I also picked up a gallon of water, being not 100% sure what the water situation would be like at the checkpoint.

 Friday evening was spent with a quick meal, a local food truck that has a building they attach to for normal business.
-Then final prep getting eversything ready for Saturday.
+Then final prep getting everything ready for Saturday.
 I made it a point to try to have the lights off and be sleeping by 10pm.
 Did I meet that goal?
 Perhaps, closer than I figured I would be at least.

 # Saturday
 Saturday morning started early.
 I think I had my alarm set for 4:40am, possibly a little earlier.
 My daily wake up shower followed by getting into the bike kit for the day, lathering up with Chamois Buttr.
 I scarfed down the donuts at the hotel and a Starbucks Frappuccino as we got into town.
 We wanted to try to get over and catch the start of the 200 mile ride.
 I ran up towards the front and watched those riders take off.
 The 200 ride was delayed by about 5 minutes as there was a train crossing the road not too far from the starting line.